 The anime version of Magic Knight Rayearth does this with Alcyone's death.
-Not only does Zagato not kill her after the first failed attempt at killing the Magic Knights, but she actually gets to redeem herself and save Cephiro in the second season.
+Not only does Alcyone not die after the first failed attempt at killing the Magic Knights, but she actually gets to redeem herself and save Cephiro in the second season.

 Subverted when Presea is actually killed off.
 In the manga she never dies though so naturally the anime fixes that.

 Axis Powers Hetalia does this for all of history.
 The anime took it even further.
 But it still applies to the comic itself; the earlier strips had a lot more dark humour.

 Most anime adaptations of Osamu Tezuka's manga get this, as most of the great man's work, while having a generally cartoony look & feel with an uplifting message, still involved copious amounts of death and destruction (Lost World, one of his earliest forays into the world of boys' adventure stories was infamous at the time for having the highest body count of any manga up to that point, with only three members of the cast surviving to the end of the book).
 In more recent years this has started to swing the other way, though (the Metropolis animé is far more bloody than the original, and the 2003 Astro Boy series' version of Dr. Tenma takes the Evilutionary Biologist gimmick that was only briefly touched upon in the manga and turns it up to 11).

 In light of this, it is interesting to consider Astro Boy: Omega Factor for the GBA.
 The first half of the game shows the world growing steadily Darker and Edgier; the second half is Astro making things lighter and softer.